cjjavellana/nodejs-playground/README.md

 # Simple NodeJS
-A playground for experiments on nodejs
+A playground for demonstrating REST API & Websockets

 ### Prerequisites
 1. Docker & Docker Compose.
 Get it from <a href="https://docs.docker.com">here</a>

 ### Debugging
 This project contains 2 debug configurations and been configured to be debugged in vscode.

 See .vscode/launch.json for more details.

 ### Starting Locally